 - Distance: 9.6-mile round trip — Difficulty: Moderate to difficult

-Hikers hoping to tackle a moderate to the difficult-level trail will find the famous Four-mile Trail in Yosemite National Park delivers.
+Hikers hoping to tackle a moderate-to-difficult-level trail will find the famous Four-mile Trail in Yosemite National Park delivers.
 From the valley floor, you’ll scale up the steep wall to Glacier Point, for awesome open views that feature some of Yosemite’s top sights.
 You’ll meander through the fall trees for the first mile, before ascending to the breathtaking viewpoints (the total elevation gain is 3,200 feet).
-This is a great hike if you’d like to catch a glimpse of Yosemite Falls, Half Dome, and El Capitan.
+This is one of the best hiking trails in the USA, as it features unbeatable views of some of America’s most iconic natural attractions.
+You can catch a glimpse of Yosemite Falls, Half Dome, and El Capitan.
 At Glacier Point, savor a (well-earned) ice cream from the visitor center, before making your descent.
 Those with sore feet may prefer to take the shuttle service instead!

 - Distance: 5.6 miles — Difficulty: Moderate

 Those seeking a strenuous hike will enjoy the challenge of completing the steep route along Partington Creek.
-Along this trail, just 2 miles north of Julia Pfeiffer Burns pullout, you’ll be rewarded with a superb range of Big Sur scenes.
+Along this trail, just 2 miles north of Julia Pfeiffer Burns pullout, you’ll be rewarded with a superb range of Big Sur scenes on what is one of the best California hiking trails along the Pacific coastline.
 From tanbark oaks and redwoods to ferns, boulders, and canyons.
 After walking past the old Tin House (c.
 1944) and along a steep fire road, you’ll be met with breathtaking views of the Pacific Ocean and Highway 1.
 Now ‘Cali’ views don’t get much better than that!

 The sights and sounds of a gushing waterfall along a trail will appeal to many seasonal hikers.
-Though most waterfalls are best visited in spring (when the snowmelt brings a deluge of water down), there are some scenic Californian hikes with waterfalls that you can still soak up in the fall.
+Though most waterfalls are best visited in spring (when the snowmelt brings a deluge of water down), there are some scenic California hiking trails with waterfalls that you can still soak up in the fall, crowned by a blaze of orange, red, and golden leaves.

 Big Sur Pfeiffer Falls